 We all thought Nokia had finally given up on their abysmal N-Gage portable gaming console / mobile phone combo, but apparently they’re not quite ready to throw in the towel just yet.

-Nokia has recently launched an updated N-Gage website touting that “In mid-2007, the N-Gage experience will evolve.” and other intentionally vague marketing pablum.
+Nokia has recently launched an updated N-Gage website touting that “In mid-2007, the N-Gage experience will evolve.”

 If you’ve always wanted to build up a huge collection of vintage console games, now is you chance to do it in one fell swoop.
 Some guy over in Hamburg, Germany has decided to sell off his collection of over ninety classic (and not so classic) video game consoles on eBay.